openeuropa/task-runner/README.md

       `src/TaskRunner/ConfigProviders` directory and will have the namespace set to `Some\Namespace\TaskRunner\ConfigProviders`.
 The class name should end with the `ConfigProvider` suffix.
-Use the `::provide()` method to alter the configuration.
+Use the `::provide()` method to alter the configuration object.
 A `@priority` annotation tag can be defined in the class docblock in order to determine the order in which the config providers are running.
 If missed, the "0 priority" is assumed.
 This mechanism allows also to insert custom YAML config files in the flow, see the following example:
       ```
       namespace Some\Namespace\TaskRunner\ConfigProviders;

-      use Consolidation\Config\ConfigInterface;
       use OpenEuropa\TaskRunner\Contract\ConfigProviderInterface;
       use OpenEuropa\TaskRunner\Traits\ConfigFromFilesTrait;
+      use Robo\Config\Config;

       /**
        * @priority 100